Enhancing Cosmological Constraints by Two-dimensional $\beta$-cosmic-web Weighted Angular Correlation Functions: Methodology

-Isolated galaxies (no neighbors) are assigned $w(\boldsymbol{x})=0$.
-The reciprocal distance measure $1/\bar{D}_{\rm nei}$ in 2D projections tends to amplify extreme values, potentially causing divergence.
-To ensure numerical stability, we implement a cutoff threshold $\rm{wei}_{\rm{cut}}$ (defined as the 95th percentile of $1/\bar{D}_{\rm nei}$ distribution).
-All values exceeding this threshold are truncated at $\rm{wei}_{\rm{cut}}$, effectively controlling outliers while retaining essential nonlinear clustering features.
+where different choices correspond to different physical interpretations: the number of connections $N_{\rm con}$, the average neighbor distance $\bar{D}_{\rm nei}$, or its reciprocal.
+Isolated galaxies (i.e., those without neighbors) are assigned a weight of $f(\boldsymbol{x}) = 0$.
+In particular, the reciprocal distance measure $1/\bar{D}_{\rm nei}$ in 2D projections can amplify extreme values and potentially lead to divergence.
+To ensure numerical stability, we introduce a cutoff threshold $f_{\rm cut}$, defined as the 95th percentile of the $1/\bar{D}_{\rm nei}$ distribution.
+Values exceeding this threshold are truncated at $f_{\rm cut}$, effectively suppressing outliers while preserving key nonlinear clustering features.

 Figure~\ref{fig:wei} visualizes 2D $\beta$-cosmic-web weights of CMASS-NGC observational galaxies.
 The weights of galaxies are denoted by the circle sizes.
 In different weighting schemes, we find different environment-dependence of the weights.
 In the left panel, the sizes of the circles are not very different from each other, indicating that the dependence of $N_{\rm con}(\boldsymbol{x})$ on the environment is weak.
 When $\bar{D}_{\rm nei}(\boldsymbol{x})$ is used as weight, it upweights the low-density regions, while its inverse $1/\bar{D}_{\rm nei}(\boldsymbol{x})$ highlights the overdense regions.